jessada/pyCancerSig/README.md

 - check INFO field "SVLEN" for length of the event
 - then, perform SV profiling of the sample by counting number of SVs in each category and divide it by total number of variants in the sample.

-The sample id in the output feature file will be the same as sample id in the input VCF file.
+The sample id in the output feature file will be the same as sample id in the input VCF file (column 10).

 Example run:
 ```